robert/robert.github.com/_posts/2018-10-27-i-might-be-spartacus-a-differential-privacy-marketplace.md

 "You then use our platform to strike deals to sell your data to companies.
 The prices you charge will depend on the data you are selling and the company you are selling it to.
 Maybe I'll give the US Federal Reserve my food consumption data on the cheap to help them calculate accurate inflation figures, but charge Facebook through the nose for the exact same information.

-"But price is be the only variable in these negotiations.
+"But price is not the only variable in these negotiations.
 I Might Be Spartacus's big breakthrough is to allow you to set not just the price of the data that you sell, but also its precision.
 The question you have to answer is not "Do I trust company X with data Y?"
 The world is more complex than that.
 What you really have to work out is "*how much* do I trust company X with data Y?"
 This is where 'Differential Privacy' comes in.

 "Differential Privacy is commonly used in social science research when researchers want to ask subjects about embarrassing or illegal activity.
 Suppose that I wanted to study the prevalence of heroin use in talk show studio audiences.
 I could interview members of your audience and straight up ask them 'have you used heroin in the last week?'
 However, anyone who had used heroin in the last week might reasonably be afraid that if they said 'yes' then I would turn them in to the police or their employer.
 I wouldn't, for what it's worth, but they have no reason to trust me.